HAIYANG YANG

 Teamwork Award (for New Program Development), Johns Hopkins

-Bestseller Case, Harvard Business Publishing
+Bestseller Case, Harvard Business Publishing (for multiple cases and multiple times)

 Prix du Meilleur Cas Pédagogique en Marketing, Association Française du Marketing (Best Marketing Case Award, the French Association of Marketing)